For 65 years, the corpse of Elmer McCurdy had one wild ride.

 The body was that of Elmer McCurdy, an outlaw who accomplished little while he was alive but found much success as a sideshow attraction following his death.

-In 1911, McCurdy tried to rob a train near Lenapah, Okla.
+In 1911, McCurdy tried to rob a train near Lenapah, Oklahoma.
 Unfortunately for him, the explosives that he used to open the train’s safe ended up melting the silver that he wanted to steal.
 His subsequent forays into lawbreaking did not go much better.

 When he tried to rob a bank in Kansas, he repeated his earlier mistake and melted the contents of the bank’s safe.
 Then in October, he and some accomplices tried to rob another train in Oklahoma.
 They wanted to get the Native American tribal payments that they believed the train was carrying.